 In the months ahead, many churches can expect a considerable decrease in giving, which will result in a struggle for large churches, small churches and church plants to make ends meet.
 So, where can pastors and church planters find help?
 Read article→

-Because of the impact the COVID-19 pandemic is having on churches, the Baptist Convention of Maryland/Delaware and the Baptist Foundation of Maryland/Delaware are offering to assist churches financially in two unique ways.
+Because of the impact the COVID-19 pandemic is having on churches, the Baptist Convention of Maryland/Delaware and the Baptist Foundation of Maryland/Delaware are offering to assist churches financially.

 The Baptist Foundation of Maryland/Delaware is offering the opportunity for a limited number of BCM/D cooperating churches to apply for an Emergency Assistance Loan due to the COVID-19 pandemic.

 Approved loans will be made available for up to $5,000 with a 5-year repayment schedule.
 Limited funds are available.
+Applications are due by May 31st.
 If you have questions, contact Iris White (firstname.lastname@example.org) or fill out the application and send to email@example.com.
-Applications must be received by April 30, 2020.
 Download Loan Application→

 Are Church Employees Eligible for Unemployment Benefits?